 Secure a database in SQL Data Warehouse

 This article walks through the basics of securing your Azure SQL Data Warehouse database.
-In particular, this article will get you started with resources for limiting access, protecting data, and monitoring activities on a database.
+In particular, this article gets you started with resources for limiting access, protecting data, and monitoring activities on a database.

 Connection Security refers to how you restrict and secure connections to your database using firewall rules and connection encryption.

 Firewall rules are used by both the server and the database to reject connection attempts from IP addresses that have not been explicitly whitelisted.
-To allow connections from your application or client machine's public IP address, you must first create a server-level firewall rule using the Azure Portal, REST API, or PowerShell.
+To allow connections from your application or client machine's public IP address, you must first create a server-level firewall rule using the Azure portal, REST API, or PowerShell.
 As a best practice, you should restrict the IP address ranges allowed through your server firewall as much as possible.
 To access Azure SQL Data Warehouse from your local computer, ensure the firewall on your network and local computer allows outgoing communication on TCP port 1433.
-For more information, see Azure SQL Database firewall, sp_set_firewall_rule.

 Connections to your SQL Data Warehouse are encrypted by default.
 Modifying connection settings to disable encryption are ignored.

 Authentication refers to how you prove your identity when connecting to the database.
-SQL Data Warehouse currently supports SQL Server Authentication with a username and password as well as a Azure Active Directory.
+SQL Data Warehouse currently supports SQL Server Authentication with a username and password, and with Azure Active Directory.

 When you created the logical server for your database, you specified a "server admin" login with a username and password.
 Using these credentials, you can authenticate to any database on that server as the database owner, or "dbo" through SQL Server Authentication.

 However, as a best practice, your organization’s users should use a different account to authenticate.
 This way you can limit the permissions granted to the application and reduce the risks of malicious activity in case your application code is vulnerable to a SQL injection attack.